Holdouts set for safe predictive model updating: Estimation of

-where $c^0$, $c^1$, $c^2$ are constant, and readily estimated from several observations of $k_2$.
 This form is unsurprising: if a risk score $\rho(X)$ is such that the sign of $\rho(X)-\rho_0$ agrees with the sign of $f_t(X)-\rho_0$, it will have identical cost to a risk score $\rho(X)$ which agrees with $f_t(X)$ everywhere.
+That is, the cost associated with a risk score achieves its minimum for risk scores not almost-everywhere equal to $f_t$.